apache/jackrabbit-filevault-package-maven-plugin/src/site/markdown/osgi.md

 # OSGi Support

-Although the JCR spec and also the FileVault serialization format don't natively support OSGi bundles and configurations, they are still supported through 3rd party modules.
+Although neither the [JCR specification](https://s.apache.org/jcr-2.0-spec) and nor the FileVault serialization format natively support OSGi bundles and configurations those are still supported to be automatically deployed from a certain repository location through 3rd party modules.
+This allows to embed them also in content packages so that the full code and content belonging to an OSGi application based on Apache Sling can be wrapped in a single content package.

 ## Bundles and Configurations